How to Soft-Boil an Egg – a simple, step-by-step tutorial on how to master the soft-boiled egg.

 Description

-How to Soft-Boil and Egg – get all the tips and trick so that your soft-boiled egg turns out perfectly EVERY TIME!
-Perfect for toast!
+How to Soft-Boil and Egg – get all the tips and tricks for a perfect soft-boiled egg EVERY TIME!
+Perfect for toast or in a bowl of ramen!

 Ingredients